Urinary tract infections are very common, can be quite painful, and can cause serious complications if untreated.

-For most of my patients, I’m able to effectively treat and manage urinary tract infections.
+For most of our patients, we're able to effectively treat and manage urinary tract infections.
 But some may need surgery or other specialized treatment if the infection is caused by a problem with the structure of the urinary tract.
 This can be common in older women who have had children.

 Finally, there are several things that can be done to help prevent UTIs.

 - Women should shower rather than take baths.
 Bubble baths are especially problematic as they relax and irritate the urethra.

 - Stay well hydrated, as keeping fluids moving through the urinary tract can help reduce the opportunity for bacteria to multiply.